jgehrcke/goeffel/README.md

 Built for Linux.
 Windows and Mac OS support might come.

+For a list of the currently supported metrics see [below](#measurands).

 ## Highlights

-- High sampling rate: by default, Goeffel uses a sampling interval of 0.5 seconds for making narrow spikes visible.
+- High sampling rate: the default sampling interval of `0.5 s` makes narrow spikes visible.
-- Goeffel is built for monitoring a program subject to process ID changes.
-This is useful for longevity experiments when the monitored process occasionaly restarts (for instance as of fail-over scenarios).
+- Can monitor a program subject to process ID changes (useful for longevity experiments where the monitored process occasionally restarts, for instance as of fail-over scenarios).
-- Goeffel can run unsupervised and infinitely long with predictable disk space requirements (it applies an output file rotation and retention policy).
+- Can run unsupervised with predictable disk space requirements (applies an output file rotation and retention policy).
-- Goeffel helps keeping data organized: time series data is written into [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) files, and annotated with relevant metadata such as the program invocation time, system hostname, and Goeffel software version.
+- Helps keeping data organized: time series data is written into [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) files, and annotated with relevant metadata such as the program invocation time, system hostname, and Goeffel software version.
-- Goeffel comes with a data plotting tool (separate from the data acquisition program).
+- Comes with a data plotting tool separate from the data acquisition program.
-- Goeffel values measurement correctness very highly.
-The core sampling loop does little work besides the measurement itself: it writes each sample to a queue.
-  A separate process consumes this queue and persists the time series data to disk, for later inspection.
-This keeps the sampling rate predictable upon disk write latency spikes, or generally upon backpressure.
-This matters especially in cloud environments where we sometimes see fsync latencies of multiple seconds.
+- Values measurement correctness very highly (see [technical notes](#technical-notes)).

 # CLI usage